Juicing and blending are awesome, aren’t they? The fresh juice, the health benefits, the tasty smoothies – there’s no down side.

 The Final Verdict

 I’d love to be able to say it’s a cut and dry decision but really it depends on what you’re looking for and what you like!
 Either way your fruit and vegtable intake will increase and more fresh produce in your diet can only be a good thing.
 And dietary fiber is important so make sure to include some green smoothies.

-However, blending is the right one for you if you’re looking for convenience, since prep and clean up isn’t as much of an issue.
+However, blending smoothies is the right one for you if you’re looking for convenience, since prep and clean up isn’t as much of an issue.
 Check out my top choices of smoothie blenders here.
 Or check out how you can make juice in a blender.